abuseofnotation/abuseofnotation.github.io/scratchpads/misc.md

 Advice to my 20-year-old-self
 ---

-This is the only thing that I wish I could give to my 20 year-old self: you deserve respect not because you are smart/good at stuff etc., you deserve respect because you are a human being and you are doing your best to be a good person.
+You deserve respect not because you are smart/good at stuff etc., you deserve respect because you are a human being and you are doing your best to be a good person.

 Impressing others
 ---